Whether you’re new to skincare, have no clue about it, an enthusiast or a junkie,

 With so much information online, numerous skincare brands, new products popping up every day, it can be overwhelming to know what your skincare essentials are, when to add the extra(s), and when to pass.
 This is why we felt the need to simplify the basic steps to guide you on your journey to healthy skin.

 One thing to have in mind when approaching skincare is that ‘Skincare is not one-size-fits-all’.
-What works for the girl next door might not work for you, and that’s normal.
-Rather, knowing the right steps and right products will help you build your own skincare routine according to your skin concerns.
+What works for the girl or boy next door might not work for you, and that’s normal.
+Rather, knowing the right steps, ingredients and products will help you build your own skincare routine according to your skin concerns.
 It is also important to identify your skin type so as to get products suited to your skin’s specific needs.
-There are four main skin types – normal, dry, oily, and combination.
+Skin types are generally categorized into – normal (balanced), dry, oily, and combination.
 Note that your skin type doesn’t necessarily have to fit into these boxes, the skin is complex.
 Other factors such as seasonal changes and cosmetic products can also influence your skin type.

 The first and most important step in skincare is to have a clean slate.
-Dirt, makeup, and impurities can lead to clogged pores which is one of the root causes of acne.
+Dirt, excess sebum (oil), makeup and impurities can lead to clogged pores, if not properly washed off the face.
 Washing your face regularly (at least every day) is recommended.

 What to look for: A gentle, pH-balanced (this makes toner optional) cleanser that won’t strip away your skin’s natural moisture.

-Humectants draw/absorb water from the air to the skin surface to help the skin retain moisture.
+Humectants draw/absorb water molecules from the surroundings to the skin surface to help the skin retain moisture *hydration.
 E.g. – glycerin, hyaluronic acid, aloe vera gel, urea.

 Emollients smooth and soften the skin by filling any gaps between the skin cells that are lacking moisturizing lipids.
-E.g. – fatty acids, ceramides, shea butter.
+E.g. – fatty acids (shea butter, rose hip oil) , ceramides.

 Occlusives act as moisture sealers by providing a physical barrier to prevent loss of water/moisture from the skin cells.
-E.g. – petrolatum, avocado oil.
+E.g. – petrolatum (Vaseline).

 Sunscreen is the ideal anti-aging product.
 Sunscreen provides protection from UV rays (UVA & UVB).
-It prevents sunburn, hyperpigmentation, premature wrinkles & aging, and skin cancer.
+It prevents sunburn, hyperpigmentation, premature wrinkles, fine lines, and skin cancer.
 Some moisturizers also come with sun protection factor (SPF) which makes it easy to combine the previous step with this one.
-A minimum of broad-spectrum SPF 30 is recommended.
+A minimum of ‘broad-spectrum’ SPF 50 is recommended.

 Physical (mechanical) exfoliators come in the form of microbeads (like sugar scrubs), sponges, brushes and they usually have an immediate effect after wash, which is softer, smoother skin.

 Whereas chemical exfoliation includes the use of fruit enzymes, Alpha Hydroxy Acids (AHAs), Beta Hydroxy Acids (BHAs), and Poly Hydroxy Acids (PHAs).
-The effects of chemical exfoliation are not immediate but long-lasting.
+The effects of chemical exfoliation are not immediate but last longer.